-Try BikeSafetyQuiz.com to learn more about best riding practices, safety techniques, and driving in the presence of bicycles.
-For more information about bicycle laws, safety education, maps and guides, events, advocacy, and more, visit: rideillinois.org Passing on the Right The law requiring at least eight feet width for two-wheeled vehicles to pass on the right does not apply to devices propelled by human power.
+Visit BikeSafetyQuiz.com to learn more about best riding practices, safety techniques, and driving in near people on bicycles.
+For more information about bicycle laws, safety, education, maps and guides, events, advocacy, and more, visit rideillinois.org.
+Information included in this wallet card aligns with Illinois state laws as of April 2024.
+Passing on the Right The law requiring at least eight feet width for two-wheeled vehicles to pass on the right does not apply to devices propelled by human power.
 [5/11-704(b)] Low-speed Gas Bikes Operators must be at least 16 years of age.
 Low-speed gas bikes may not be operated on a sidewalk, or at speeds over 20mph on a road.
-All other bicycle laws apply.
-[5/11-1516] Low-speed Electric Bikes These may be operated on roads but not on sidewalks.
-Bicycle paths maybe used except where prohibited by the maintaining agency.
-Operators of Class 3 electric bikes must be at least 16 years of age.
-All other bicycle laws apply.
+All other laws pertaining to bicycles apply.
+[5/11-1516] Low-speed Electric Bikes E-bikes may be operated on roads, but not on sidewalks.
+Bicycle paths may be used, except where prohibited by the maintaining agency.
+Operators of Class 3 e-bikes must be at least 16 years of age.
+All other laws pertaining to bicycles apply.
 [5/11-1517] Carrying Articles No bicyclist shall carry any package, bundle or article which prevents the use of both hands in the control and operation of the bike.
 At least one hand shall be kept on the handlebars at all times.
-[5/11-1506] Two or More on a Bike Bicycles shall not be used to carry more persons at one time than the number for which it is designed and equipped, except an adult rider may carry a child securely attached to his person in a backpack or sling.
-[5/11-1503] Lights and Other Equipment on Bicycles For night riding, a front white light visible from at least 500 feet to the front and a red reflector on the rear visible from 100-600 feet are required.
+[5/11-1506] Two or More on a Bike Bicycles shall not be used to carry more persons at one time than the number for which it is designed and equipped, except an adult rider may carry a child securely attached to their body in a backpack or sling.
+[5/11-1503] Lights and Other Equipment When biking at night, a front white light (visible from at least 500 feet to the front) and a red reflector on the rear (visible from 100-600 feet) are required.
 A steady or flashing red rear light visible from 500 feet may be used in addition to or instead of the red reflector.
 New bikes sold require pedal and side reflectors and an essentially colorless front facing reflector.
-[5/11-1507] Clinging to Vehicles No person riding on a bicycle shall attach the same or himself to any vehicle upon a road.
-[5/11-1504] Cars Passing Bikes A motorist overtaking a bicycle shall leave a safe distance, but not less than three feet, when passing the bike and shall maintain that distance until safely past the overtaken bicycle.
-[5/11-703[d]] A motorist may pass a bike in a no-passing zone when: (1) the bike's speed is less than half of the speed limit; (2) the driver is able to pass without exceeding the speed limit; and (3) there is sufficient distance ahead on the left side to pass safely.
+[5/11-1507] Clinging to Vehicles No person riding on a bicycle shall attach the same or themselves to any vehicle upon a road.
+[5/11-1504] Cars Passing Bikes A motorist overtaking a bicyclist shall leave a safe distance, not less than three feet, when passing the bicyclist and shall maintain that distance until they safely past the bicyclist.
+[5/11-703(d)] A motorist may pass a bike in a nopassing zone when: (1) the bike's speed is less than half of the speed limit; (2) the driver is able to pass without exceeding the speed limit; and (3) there is sufficient distance ahead on the left side to pass safely.
 [5/11-703(d-5)] Harassment A motorist shall not, in a reckless manner, drive unnecessarily close to, toward, or near a bicyclist.
-Depending on whether great bodily harm results, this is a Class A misdemeanor or a Class 3 Felony.
-[5/11-703[e,f]] Illinois as of January 2018
+A Class A misdemeanor or Class 3 felony may be issued to the motorist if such behavior results in a crash causing great bodily harm to the bicyclist.
+[5/11-703(e,f)] Scan the code to learn more about Ride Illinois and our efforts to make Illinois better through biking!